 Chat Plus SaaS Is No Longer Enough.
 What an AI-First Operator Substrate Actually Looks Like.

-Most UK academic spinouts in their first 18 months are running on chat access and SaaS subscriptions.
-A browser tab open to a large language model.
+Most UK academic spinouts in their first 18 months believe they have an AI strategy.
+They have a browser tab open to a large language model.
 Notion for the things that want to be documents but are not quite yet.
 Drive for the deck, the model, the data room.
 Excel for the financial model.
 Slack and email for everything in flight.
-I have seen this configuration in enough founder conversations, and recognised it from enough of my own early-stage experience, to know what it looks like from the inside.
+I have seen this configuration in enough founder conversations — and recognised it from enough of my own early-stage experience — to know what it looks like from the inside.
 It looks functional.
 It probably was functional, in 2024.
 In 2026, it is a starting point, not a substrate.
 And the gap between those two things is now wide enough to cost a spinout its next round.

 What the first 18 months actually kills

-None of the failures that end spinouts in this window are science problems; every one of them is operational.
+None of the failures that end spinouts in this window are science problems; every one of them is operational — and most founders can name them before I do.

-Board pack inconsistency before the first institutional cheque is the first.
-A Series A-leading fund expects consistent KPI definitions across four quarters, a cash bridge that ties to the last bank statement, a risk register that matches the founder's narrative on the call.
+Board pack inconsistency is the first.
+A Series A-leading fund expects consistent KPI definitions across four quarters, a cash bridge that ties to the last bank statement, and a risk register that matches the founder's narrative on the call.
 Most spinouts arrive having reinvented those documents three times in nine months.
 Numbers do not reconcile.
-The fund passes, politely, and the founder does not always understand why.
+The fund passes, politely.

 The financial model that cannot model the next round is the second.
 The model that closed the seed back-solves from the number the founders wanted.
 It cannot answer "what does an 18-month plan to a £6 million Series A on three named hires look like" without a rebuild from scratch.
 Every diligence cycle costs three weeks the founder does not have.

-Customer-discovery cycles that decay come third.
-Post-ICURe, a strong cohort runs forty interviews.
-By month six post-licence, the rhythm has settled at two interviews a month, notes scattered across three Notion pages and an Otter transcript, synthesis last updated in the ICURe write-up.
+Customer-discovery cycles that decay are the third.
+Post-ICURe (ICURe funds academics to test commercial hypotheses), a strong cohort runs forty interviews.
+By month six post-licence, the rhythm has settled at two interviews a month — notes scattered across three Notion pages and an Otter transcript.
 When a lead investor asks what the founding team has learned in ninety days, the honest answer ("we have been heads-down on technical milestones") is the wrong answer.

-IP register drift follows.
+IP register drift is the fourth.
 The licence schedule lists three patent families.
-By month ten there is a fourth invention disclosure the TTO has not seen, a paper draft mentioning a fifth, a contractor agreement that is silent on assignment.
-Nothing malicious.
+By month ten there is a fourth invention disclosure the TTO (Technology Transfer Office — the unit inside a university that turns research into licences and companies) has not seen, a paper draft mentioning a fifth, a contractor agreement that is silent on assignment.
 Nobody owns the register, so it drifts.
-The institutional context behind this drift is structural, not accidental.
-The Office for Students projects 45% of English providers in deficit in 2025–26, with TTOs across the sector cutting FTEs and shifting toward narrow IP triage rather than proactive scouting (OfS financial modelling).
-The TTO capacity that once caught register drift before it compounded is under sustained pressure.
-A founder who assumes TTO oversight will fill this gap is, increasingly, working from an outdated model of what the TTO can carry.
+And the TTO is a thinner backstop than it once was: the capacity that used to catch this kind of drift early is stretched as university finances tighten (OfS financial modelling).
+A founder assuming TTO oversight will fill this gap is working from an outdated model of what the TTO can carry.

-Hiring stalls at the role most needed.
+Hiring stalls at the role most needed is the fifth.
 No job description.
 No compensation band.
 No interview rubric.
 The founder knows they need a head of commercial and an MLE; they have written neither.
 Six months pass.
 A warm-intro candidate takes another offer because the founder cannot articulate the role in writing within forty-eight hours.

-And investor update cadence collapses by month four.
+Investor update cadence collapses by month four.
 Month one goes out on time.
 Month two is slightly late.
 Month three is two paragraphs at eleven at night.
 Month four does not happen.
 Investors notice.
-The trust signal (this team does what it says, on schedule) has degraded, and the next round becomes materially harder for a reason that has nothing to do with the science.
+The trust signal — this team does what it says, on schedule — has degraded, and the next round becomes materially harder for a reason that has nothing to do with the science.

 The shape of those failures is easier to read on a time axis than as a list.
-The diagram below puts the technical track and the operational substrate on the same eighteen-month window from licence execution to the next institutional conversation.
-The two line shapes are illustrative, Piece 3 is not measuring either track quantitatively, but the load-bearing point is the gap the investor reads at the right edge.
+The diagram below puts the technical track and the operational substrate on the same eighteen-month window.
+The two line shapes are illustrative — this piece does not measure either track quantitatively — but the load-bearing point is the gap the investor reads at the right edge.

 Spinout founding team's two tracks, licence execution to Series A conversation (illustrative)